WeblateOrg/weblate/docs/admin/continuous.rst

 .. versionadded:: 3.8

-Weblate has support for Azure Repos web hooks, add a webhook with destination to ``/hooks/azure/`` URL on your Weblate installation (for example ``https://hosted.weblate.org/hooks/azure/``).
+Weblate has support for Azure Repos web hooks, add a webhook for :guilabel:`Code pushed` event with destination to ``/hooks/azure/`` URL on your Weblate installation (for example ``https://hosted.weblate.org/hooks/azure/``).
 This can be done in :guilabel:`Service hooks` under :guilabel:`Project settings`.

 .. seealso::